 About

-The Handweavers Guild of America, Inc.’s (HGA) mission is to educate, support and inspire the fiber art community.
+The Handweavers Guild of America, Inc.’s (HGA) mission is to educate, support, and inspire the fiber art community.
 We provide inspiration, instruction, and networking opportunities for fiber artists of all skill levels.
-HGA produces a quarterly magazine for its more than 3,500 members, Shuttle Spindle & Dyepot; Convergence® a biennial international fiber arts conference; Small Expressions, an annual juried exhibition of small fiber artworks; and many more opportunities for artists including grants, scholarships, and a certification program in handweaving, handspinning, dyeing, and basket making.
+HGA produces a quarterly magazine for its more than 3,500 members, Shuttle Spindle & Dyepot; Convergence®, a biennial international fiber arts conference; Small Expressions, an annual juried exhibition of small fiber artworks; and many more opportunities for artists, including grants, scholarships, and virtual events.

 Meet the HGA Directors and Staff